Spread over two days, the Techathon event consists of core challenges.

 How much will attending the Techathon cost?

-A two day ticket is free, and includes lunch / snacks / refreshments for the young person.
+A two day ticket costs £15, which includes lunch / snacks / refreshments for the young person.
+If cost is a problem for you, please contact us – we can provide a free ticket thanks to the support of our sponsors.
 You can get tickets online.

 Be challenged and supported by real industry experts from around the county and further afield.